 “Nothing in the Supremacy Clause of the United States Constitution even suggests that the president cannot be called to account before a state court for wrongful conduct that bears no relationship to any federal executive responsibility,” Justice Schecter wrote in her Tuesday decision.

 To bring a lawsuit in federal court, people have to meet two requirements.
 First, they can’t live in the same state as any of the other plaintiffs.
+(Zervos lives in California.)
 Second, the amount of damages they’re seeking must exceed $75,000.
 Neither of those apply in state court.

 “This is not a serious obstacle in most cases, although it obviously prevents a plaintiff from suing in federal court someone from the same state,” said University of Pennsylvania Law School professor Stephen Burbank, who wrote an amicus brief in support of Zervos, along with two other law professors.

-Zervos, however, is only seeking $2,914.
+Zervos, however, is only seeking $2,914 in damages.
 If Justice Schecter had denied her case, she wouldn’t have been able to sue Trump in federal court.

 A ruling against Zervos also could have prevented many of Trump’s former employees at Trump Tower and his D.C. hotel from bringing any lawsuits against him, since they live in the same state.
 Trump has already faced several since taking office, including one from Iron Chef Geoffrey Zakarian.